-As a result of the relaxation of some of the lockdown measures we have updated our risk assessment and procedures.
-We continue to review the necessary requirements and monitor the use of PPE within the offices to ensure the safety of all staff and clients.
-We have set out below the requirements and procedures that will need to be maintained as we return to work.
+Following the easing of restrictions on 27th January 2022, we have updated our risk assessment and procedures.
+We continue to review the necessary requirements to ensure the safety of all staff and clients.
+We have set out below the requirements and procedures that we continue to maintain:

-- We will maintain occupancy levels within each office to enable social distancing to be observed and it will be the responsibility of each member of staff to clean their workstations at the beginning and end of each day and, in exceptional circumstances, where workstations are shared.
+- It is the responsibility of each member of staff to clean their workstations at the beginning and end of each day and, in exceptional circumstances, where workstations are shared.

-- You should avoid sharing pens, equipment and other objects and hand sanitiser and wipes will be available in meeting rooms.
-Windows will be opened in meeting rooms and through the offices generally, where possible.
+- You should be vigilant when sharing pens, equipment and other objects and hand sanitiser and wipes will be available in meeting rooms.
+Windows will be opened in meeting rooms and through the offices, where possible to provide adequate ventilation.

 We will continue to keep the above policies under review and welcome your suggestions in relation to any practical changes or improvements that can be made.
 Any queries should be addressed to Phyllis Templeman in the first instance or with the Partner in charge of your office.

-If you are concerned that guidance is not being followed by any staff members or that you may be especially vulnerable to Covid-19 please raise with your office partner immediately Remember:
+If you are concerned that guidance is not being followed by any staff members or that you may be especially vulnerable to Covid-19 please raise with your office partner immediately.